-Bill enlisted in the Quartermaster Corps of the Illinois National Guard because he wanted to fulfill his military obligation.
-The company was made up of men from Berwyn.
-In November of 1940, he was transferred to 33rd Tank Company, Maywood, Illinois, as it prepared to leave for federal duty at Fort Knox, Kentucky, and going with meant he would complete his military obligation sooner.
+The Selective Service Act went into effect on October 16, 1940, and he registered for the draft and named his brother, James, as his contact person.
+Bill enlisted in the Quartermaster Corps of the Illinois National Guard because he wanted to fulfill his military obligation, and the company was made up of men from Berwyn.
+He very quickly transferred to 33rd Tank Company in Maywood, Illinois, as it prepared to leave for one year of federal duty at Fort Knox, Kentucky.
+Joining the tank company meant he would complete his military obligation sooner.

 In September of 1941, the 192nd Tank Battalion was sent to Louisiana on maneuvers.
 William believed that this training was beneficial to the men because it helped them adjust to the climate of the Philippines.
 At Camp Polk, the men were informed that they were going overseas and it would be for no less than six months and no more than six years.
 Since the battalion was being sent overseas, each man received a ten-day emergency leave home.
 When they returned, their old M-2 tanks were replaced with M-3 tanks.
 It was also at this time that the men officially were informed that their overseas orders were for deployment in the Philippine Islands.